-7.3 The limits above take into account the HRA Self Financing debt settlement and also includes an allowance for any potential prudential borrowing on such projects as the new offices for the Council and in addition includes potential borrowing in relation to possible land purchases within the Housing Revenue Account as part of the Self Financing Business Plan's aims of providing 70 new homes per year during its life.
+7.3 The limits above take into account the HRA Self Financing debt settlement and also includes an allowance for any potential prudential borrowing on such projects as the Leisure Centres refurbishment, multi storey car parks refurbishment and new offices for the Council.
+In addition the Authorised Limit includes an allowance for possible borrowing in relation to potential schemes within the Housing Revenue Account such as Lillington regeneration and also the Self Financing Business Plan's aims of providing 70 new homes per year during its life.